AnonCatalyst/Ominis-OSINT/README.md

     Enhance web searches with SerpApi for more accurate results.

 -- **NOTE:** `Hello World 🌍 👋 - a bug was found in the usr.py file that handles the username searches.
-The patch should release today 3/10/24 😉`
+The patch should release today 3/10/24 but could be delayed 😉`

 ## Compatibility and Future Releases